- Mission & vision

 Just like a library is a place where you can borrow books, a Thing Library (also known as a library of things or a tool library) is a place where you can borrow things.

-Thing libraries have been around for may years, and there are hundreds of them around the world, including in Toronto, Guelph, and Kitchener-Waterloo.
-Now, a Thing Library is coming to London.
+Thing libraries have been around for many years, and there are hundreds of them around the world, including in Toronto, Guelph, and Kitchener-Waterloo.

 Why a Thing Library?